Will I earn college credits while studying at Midreshet Tehillah?

 How much does Midreshet Tehillah cost?

-The full year Shana Alef program at Midreshet Tehillah costs $26,000.
+The full year Shana Alef program at Midreshet Tehillah for 2023-24 will cost $28,000.
 Most students are entitled to a MASA scholarship from the Jewish Agency, depending on their personal status.
 Discretionary academic scholarships may be available for students in cases of financial need, following their acceptance by the school.